sharespace/ShortcutManager/README.md

 #### .create(context, layer)

-It's method for creating new shortcut manager with given `context`.
+It's method for creating new shortcut manager with given `context` and `layer`.
 Context can be any object or any function.
-It is use for manipulation with handlers.
+Layer is not required and it is used for creating modal layers of shortcuts.
+More information in section "SCM Layers" It is use for manipulation with handlers.
 More information in section "How to use it"

 #### .on(shortcut, handler, isDefault)